Is Glutamate Why People Chronically Use THC and Cannabis?

 - Nervous system - neurotransmitters including glutamate, GABA, Dopamine, and Serotonin

 By all, I mean every animal out there!
-It's dated to about 600 million years old evolutionarily speaking so mother Nature seems to value it.
+It's dated to about 600 million years old evolutionarily speaking so mother Nature seems to like it.

 There are two primary receptors: